popsolutions/openventilator/04_Exhaust/RegulatingWaterColumn/Instructions.md

 Prepare the 75 end cap in the following way.

 Hole-saw a 19 mm (or 16 of you use 16 mm hoses) hole and two 25 mm holes according to the shown pattern.
-(TODO: add)
+Pre-drill with 2.5 or 3 mm for precision.
+Make sure that the tubes will fit in the 50 mm tube.
+You can use the 75 to 50 mm adapter to find a suitable place.

 ![mark holes in cap](images/PipeEntry1.jpg)
 ![saw holes in cap](images/PipeEntry2.jpg)